jdencker/rpi-wireguard-vpn-router/README.md

-# WireGuard VPN Router (Raspberry Pi)
+# WireGuard VPN Router (Raspberry Pi) Quick Setup Guide

+## Highlights
+- Turns a Raspberry Pi/single-board computer into a WireGuard VPN router for remote access or hub-and-spoke overlays.
+- Automates NAT/iptables, IPv4 forwarding, and port forwarding to publish a secure encrypted entry point on a home/branch network.
+- Minimal footprint, headless-friendly bootstrap script for microcontroller-class hardware you can drop at remote sites.

+## Notes
+1. This work was done as part of a larger project for a startup client - this work was sanitized, generalized, and posted with thier permission.
-Conventionally, I name the device `vpn-router` on the local network.
+2. A couple of notes about conventions: I name the device `vpn-router` on the local network.
 I assigned the Raspberry Pi a reserved local IP of `10.0.0.2`, and configured the VPN server to reside on `10.0.2.1/32` serving the VPN subnet `10.0.2.0/24`.
 This guide assumes the Pi is hardwired to the router over Ethernet (`eth0`).
 If you run it over Wi‑Fi, switch the interface in the config to `wlan0` and ensure it is connected before applying routing changes.
-We still assign the reserved IP manually for clarity; this only matters in the local IP routing section, which has instructions for both.
+3. Security: Never commit private keys, real endpoints, or client configs to source control.
+Set strict perms on configs: `chmod 600` on any key files.

 ## Quickstart